CD3/run/README.md

 # NAME
-run - Quickly queue and run jobs from the command line.
+qrun - Quickly queue and run jobs from the command line.

 # VERSION: 0.4.0

-Note: Before version 0.4.0, `run` was a Perl script.
-For version 0.4.0, `run` was completely rewritten in Python.
+Note: Before version 0.4.0, `qrun` was a Perl script.
+For version 0.4.0, `qrun` was completely rewritten in Python.

 # DESCRIPTION

-  `run` is a perl script that will run a set of commands.
+  `qrun` is a perl script that will run a set of commands.
-  It is primarily useful for running commands that are expected to run for a long time, such as physics simulations.  `run` uses "handlers" to actually run the commands, and tries to automatically select the best handler to use to complete the runs as quickly as possible.
-For example, if you are working on a cluster and the `qsub` command exists, `run` will create submission scripts and submit them to the scheduler.
+  It is primarily useful for running commands that are expected to run for a long time, such as physics simulations.  `qrun` uses "handlers" to actually run the commands, and tries to automatically select the best handler to use to complete the runs as quickly as possible.
+For example, if you are working on a cluster and the `qsub` command exists, `qrun` will create submission scripts and submit them to the scheduler.
 If the `qsub` command does not exist, then other handlers are checked.
 For example, if the `parallel` (gnu parallel) or `xjobs` commands are found, they can be used to run all commands in parallel.

-  If all other handlers fail, `run` will fall back to just running each command in serial, one after the other.
-This turns out to still be useful, because if you have a set of simulations that you need to perform, you can use `run` to automatically run each simulation after one has completed.
+  If all other handlers fail, `qrun` will fall back to just running each command in serial, one after the other.
+This turns out to still be useful, because if you have a set of simulations that you need to perform, you can use `qrun` to automatically run each simulation after one has completed.

   All handlers will first create a script wrapper for each command to run and